kmcginnes/SpecsFor/README.md

 SpecsFor is another Behavior-Driven Development framework that focuses on ease of use for *developers* by minimizing testing friction.

 #Fork Changes

+I'm currently working on the following changes:

 * AutoMocking - NSubstitute used instead of Moq
 * Test Framework - XUnit instead of NUnit
+* Assertions - Fluent Assertions instead of FluentAssert (similar, but I'm used to the former)

 #Main Features